nfredrik/mickarucken/README.md

 ```

 The rest of the source code is provided in in this repo.
-Please check these of reading of temperature and humidity is
+Please check these of  setup of Wifi and LoRa and code.
-done and setup of Wifi and LoRa and code for forwarding data to the cloud.
+The code as been copied from [github.com/iot-lnu/pico-w](https://github.com/iot-lnu/pico-w). many thanks!

 # Finalizing the design